This post may contain affiliate links. Please read our disclosure policy.

 - Soft caramels – I like to use Werther’s Original soft caramels.
 They have a lot of flavor and can be found in most grocery stores.

-- Shredded sweetened coconut – Unsweetened coconut can be used to make a less sweet Texas trash pie.
+- Shredded coconut – Unsweetened coconut can be used to make a less sweet Texas trash pie.

 - Pecans – Buy pre-chopped pecans to save yourself a little time.